LebedevRI/llvm-project/clang/docs/UndefinedBehaviorSanitizer.rst

      Incompatible with ``-fno-rtti``.
 Link must be performed by ``clang++``, not ``clang``, to make sure C++-specific parts of the runtime library and C++ standard libraries are present.
+  -  ``-fsanitize=exception-escape``: A C++ exception unwinding out of an non-unwind function is an undefined behavior.
+This catches such situations.

 You can also use the following check groups:
   -  ``-fsanitize=undefined``: All of the checks listed above other than